South Cornwall Hike Day 4, Head Rest

 I bought a can of drink and an ice lolly and managed to find an empty picnic table amidst all the chaos – the perfect spot to get out my stove and ‘cook’ up the equivalent of a Cuppa Soup.
 Actually, it was a pasta thing (called a Mug Shot, I think…) and I needed the calories, but God, eating something hot in 22 degrees wasn’t fun!

 Thankfully there’s a bit of woodland to walk through before heading round to the hamlets of East and West Portholland.
 These are owned by, and painted in Caerhays Estate colours (currently a sludgy yellow), by the William’s family, local land owners who built their fortune from mining.
-The estate has been in the family for about 150 years, once the ancestral home of the Trevanions.
+This south Cornwall estate has been in the family for about 150 years, once the ancestral home of the Trevanions.
 Nowadays, it’s famous for its collection of magnolias, rhododendrons, and azaleas and is open to visitors when they’re at their showiest in spring.
 I’ve never visited, but maybe one day (the lives of the impoverished working class that built the wealth of these people interest me more).

 Portloe To Portscatho

-This brings me to Porloe another sleepy and surpisingly colourful fishing village a little way along the coast.
+This brings me to Porloe another sleepy and surprisingly colourful fishing village a little way along the coast.
 Stacks of plastic crates, buoys, and lobster pots, the same small fishing boats that are always hauled up into the cove, the juicy colours of cottage doors and window frames – I feel myself thrum like a tuning fork at the deliciousness of it all.
 There’s a bench partway up the cliff where I sit and look down the steep-sided valley for a few minutes, imagining the colours laid out on a palette.
 (I realise there’s a theme developing here…)

 I’ve walked between 13 and 14 miles by now despite all the stopping! so any more count as ‘bonus miles’.
 It means I won’t have any trouble catching the ferries tomorrow, which is a relief – no rushing.